 Here are a few best practices to keep your staff mobile and secure:

-1. Require training
+1. Require regular training sessions

 Employees definitely won’t take cybersecurity seriously unless they truly understand the damage it can have on the company they work for.
 Require regular training sessions and motivate your staff to learn the implications of unsecured devices.
 No one wants to be the one responsible for taking down the entire business, do they?